Creating Food Memories by Aroma

 We need to drill this deep into the core of our memories; the limbic system or the “primitive brain.”

-On birthdays, the house would have the heady aroma of marinara sauce and Sundays, the rich smells of roast beef and roasted vegetables, just to name a couple examples of food memories.
+On birthdays, the house would have the heady aroma of marinara sauce, and Sundays, the rich smells of roast beef and roasted vegetables, just to name a couple of examples of food memories.

 This amount of time, skill, and effort that went into meals back when I grew up helped create the basis of who I am today.

-It is fantastic to see movements of effort to go back to slow meals, elaborate meals.
+It is fantastic to see movements of effort to go back to slow meals and elaborate meals.
 It is at the core of our nature as humans, and nothing else can quite bring about the joy and satisfaction of this.